-Up in the Air
+Up in the Air: Rooftop Gardens

 It isn't enough that rooftop gardeners have to worry about the weight of potting soil and how many elevator trips it will take to schlep two bags of amendments, a flat of marigolds and a small crabapple tree.
 They also have heat, drought and drying winds to worry about.
 Whether your garden is 12 stories up or on a backyard patio, their advice can help you cope:

-Make smart plant choices.
 "A rooftop garden is exposed.
 It's almost like a beach environment — hot, dry and windy," says Carmen DeVito, a landscape designer in Brooklyn, N.Y.
 "So I use a plant palette like I would at a beach house."
 In her rooftop designs, she uses bayberry (Myrica pensylvanica, a common coastal plant), roses (especially 'The Fairy'), herbs, grasses (Miscanthus sinensis 'Yakujima'), succulents, yarrow, pines (like Pinus mugo), dwarf junipers, cotoneaster and Russian olive.

 The ambient temperature of an urban setting builds up as heat is absorbed and reflected from a jungle of hard, concrete surfaces.
 If you can, grow vines up a trellis, add a patio umbrella or even build a pergola to reduce the amount of sun shining on your garden floor.
 "Or you can construct shade with metal posts and sailcloth," says Joan Grabel, a landscape designer in Studio City, Calif.

-Provide for consistent water and good drainage.
+Provide water and good drainage